 Long-Term Targets for Drivers of Return

-9% Commodity (direct commodity exposure, commodity-related equities, and private investments in energy, power and infrastructure)
+9% Commodity (direct commodity exposure, commodity-related equities, and private investments in energy, power, infrastructure)

 An investment strategy focusing solely on high investment returns is dangerous.
 DUMAC pays particular attention to managing risk within the portfolio, controlling excessive volatility through diversification among exposures as well as the asset and sub-asset classes through which those exposures are obtained.